Meaning of the Surname McKnight:

 Donald Mac Naughton opposed Bruce and lost most of his possessions, but in

-the reign of David II, the fortune of the Macnaughtons were somewhat restored
+the reign of David II, the fortune of the Macnaughtons were somewhat

 by the grant of lands in Lewis."